arangodb/arangodb/Documentation/README_maintainers.md

 Attributes:
   - *name*: name of the parameter
   - *type*:
-  - *[required|optionas]* Optional is not supported anymore.
+  - *[required|optional]* Optional is not supported anymore.
 Split the docublock into one with and one without.

 Followed by a long description.